expo/expo/docs/pages/versions/unversioned/distribution/uploading-apps.md

 ### Manually uploading your app

-In order to see your app on Testflight, you will first need to submit your .IPA file to Apple using Application loader.
+In order to see your app on Testflight, you will first need to submit your .IPA file to Apple using Transporter (Previously known as Application Loader) avaliable on App Store.
 In order to do this, there are a few prequisite steps which you may not have followed previously if this is your first app submission to Apple:

 1. Make sure you have logged into iTunes connect at least once with your Apple ID and accepted the terms.
 2. Login to https://appleid.apple.com
 3. Generate an app specific password by going to Accounts > Manage > Generate App Specific Password.
 Make a note of this password as it will be needed later.
-4. *(optional)* Previously, Application Loader would validate your IPA submission prior to uploading it.
+4. *(optional)* Transporter (Application Loader) would validate your IPA submission prior to uploading it.
 If you want to validate the application submission, run `xcrun altool --validate-app -f path/to/the/standalone-app.ipa -u youremail@apple.com`
 5. Run `xcrun altool --upload-app -f path/to/the/standalone-app.ipa -u youremail@apple.com`.
 6. You will be prompted for the app specific password generated in step 3.